 Sedation Options for Your Extractions

 When you are having an extraction performed, Dr. Pioch and his team will make sure that you are numb before even beginning the process.
 We want all our patients to feel comfortable and relaxed.
 Although the numbing agent takes away the pain, some patients experience anxiety and fear over their procedure.
-To help with this, Dr. Pioch offers free sedation options, including nitrous oxide and oral sedation.
+To help with this, Dr. Pioch offers sedation options, including nitrous oxide and oral sedation.
 Ask us for more details today.